Privacy Notice

 Welcome to Human Native Ltd, a company incorporated in England and Wales with registered number 15609120 at Companies House and whose registered office is 9th Floor 107 Cheapside, London, United Kingdom, EC2V 6DN.
 We are committed to protecting your privacy and ensuring the security of your personal data.
 This Privacy Notice explains how we collect, use and protect your information when you use our platform.

 We operate a UK-based platform to bring together suppliers of high quality, premium data with reputable AI developers.
-We comply with the UK General Data Protection Regulation (UK GDPR), the Data Protection Act 2018, the Privacy and Electronic Communication Regulation 2003 as well as other relevant UK data protection requirements.
+We comply with the Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 (EU GDPR), the UK General Data Protection Regulation (UK GDPR), the Data Protection Act 2018, the Privacy and Electronic Communication Regulation 2003 as well as other relevant EU and UK data protection requirements.

 2. Our role